iwangbowen/vue-expression-editor/README.en.md

 <script setup>
 import { ref } from 'vue'
-import { ExpressionEditor, VariableItem } from 'vue-expression-editor'
+import { ExpressionEditor } from 'vue-expression-editor'

 const expression = ref('')

+// Variables still need to be passed via :variables prop in slot mode
-// Variables are automatically registered through VariableItem components, no need to pass variables prop const myVariables = [
+// Slots are used to customize the UI presentation of the variables section const myVariables = [
   { name: 'Sales', code: 'sales' },
   { name: 'Cost', code: 'cost' },